-The Regudis W-CE dwelling station is an electronically controlled product assembly for use in domestic areas.
+The Regudis W-HTE GT dwelling station in an electronically controlled product assembly for use in domestic areas.
 The product assembly provides heated potable water (hot water) within a residential unit and distributes the heating water (max.
 90° C) to radiators.